What are Bioplastics?

 What is oxo-degradable plastic?

 While often confused with biodegradable plastics, oxo-degradable plastics are a category on their own.
-They are neither a bioplastic nor a biodegradable plastic, but rather a conventional plastic mixed with an additive in order to imitate biodegradation.
+They are neither a bioplastic nor a biodegradable plastic, but rather a conventional plastic material mixed with an additive in order to imitate biodegradation.
 Oxo-degradable plastics quickly fragment into smaller and smaller pieces, called microplastics, but don’t break down at the molecular or polymer level like biodegradable and compostable plastics.
-The resulting microplastics are left in the environment indefinitely until they eventually fully break down, a process which can take thousands of years.
+The resulting microplastics are left in the environment indefinitely until they eventually fully break down, a process which can take thousands of years and results in the proliferations of plastic waste.
 For this reason, we do not use any oxo-degradable plastic in any of our products.

 The Eco Alternative.